-The CREEYD program targets 1,250 mostly first-generation college students in their final year, right before most enter the workforce.
-Many of CREEYD’s participants have passion and drive but lack key work-readiness skills.
-The program focuses on providing them with English-language training, employer-led subject matter training, training on managing personal finance, and career counseling.
+The CREEYD program targeted 1,250 mostly first-generation college students in their final year, right before most enter the workforce.
+Many of CREEYD’s participants showed passion and drive – but lacked key work-readiness skills.
+The program focused on providing them with English-language training, employer-led subject matter training, training on managing personal finance, and career counseling.

-As of June 2017, The CREEYD program has trained nearly 1,200 students from impoverished backgrounds, across 18 college career centres in Mumbai.
-Additionally, since CREEYD’s launch in mid-August of 2016, 450 students have been placed through the program’s corporate linkages’ efforts while over 250 students are in various stages of the interview and job placement process.
+As of June 2017, The CREEYD program had trained nearly 1,200 students from impoverished backgrounds, across 18 college career centers in Mumbai.
+Additionally, since CREEYD’s launch in mid-August of 2016, 450 students were placed through the program’s corporate linkages’ efforts while over 250 students had interviews.

-Divya Ganeshan is one such student, a recent graduate of S.P.N.
+Divya Ganeshan was one such student, a recent graduate of S.P.N.
 Doshi Women’s College.
 While her parents always supported her dreams of education, they struggled with their own financial obligations.
-Over the past two years Divya and her family faced several tragedies, including death and illness.
-In their wake, Divya persevered and joined the CREEYD program while pursuing her studies.
+Divya and her family faced several tragedies, including death and illness, before she joined the program.
+Divya persevered, though, and joined the CREEYD program while pursuing her studies.

 After her very first job interview, Divya was able to land a job at ICICI Bank.
-She is thrilled to be able to contribute to her family’s economic stability.
+She was thrilled to be able to contribute to her family’s economic stability.

-Another trainee, Yasmeen Mahmood Shaikh, reports similar success.
+Another trainee, Yasmeen Mahmood Shaikh, reported similar success.
 “Because of [the program] I could crack the job interview and have secured a job in insurance sales!
 My family and I are so happy about this opportunity…and how much impact it will make to my household finances.”